hartwigmedical/actin-personalization/ncr/README.md

 ### Data dropped from NCR

-- For various fields relevant for primary diagnosis, the data is only taken from DIA episodes and ignored from further episodes (even if it differs between DIA and VERB episodes):
+- For various fields relevant for primary diagnosis, the data is only taken from DIA episodes and ignored from further episodes (even if they differ between DIA and VERB episodes):
     - `diag_basis`: basis of diagnosis
     - `mrf_afst`: distance to mesorectal fascia
     - `diffgrad`: differentiation grade